stevapple/swiftbox/README.md

 ./swiftbox.sh version
 ```

-You can designate a release version by using jsDelivr or git, which also has wider availability:
+You can specify release version by using jsDelivr or git, which also has wider availability:

 ```bash
 # With wget